 Before you begin company research, you should know a little bit of information about your company.

 Why?
-It'll impact where you search and the amount of information that you find.
+It will impact where you search and the amount of information that you find.
 Ask:

 Private companies are more difficult to research because they are privately owned; they do not have to disclose any information to the public.

 Public companies are easiest to research.
-They are regulated by the government (in the U.S., it's the SEC), sell shares to the general public, and must publically report company and financial information.
+They are regulated by the government (in the U.S., it's the SEC), sell shares to the general public, and must publicly report company and financial information.